 Whether you develop a scar or not depends on how much collagen your body produces.

 The microneedling procedure involves sliding a tool called a roller (or micro-roller) over the skin.
-The roller is covered with myriad tiny needles ranging from 0.5 to 2.5mm in diameter which puncture the skin at a depth controlled by your doctor.
+The roller is covered with myriad tiny needles ranging from 0.5mm to 2.5mm (1.5mm to 2.0mm in the case of scar removal) in diameter which puncture the skin at a depth controlled by your healthcare provider.

 Microneedling encourages collagen production which helps restore your skin’s youthful look and feel.
-Your skin will become smoother and suppler in the weeks following your treatment, especially if you undergo multiple sessions.
+Your skin will become smoother and supplier in the weeks following your treatment, especially if you undergo multiple sessions.

 But does microneedling work for acne scars?